aschneiderman/mixed-reality-tools/README.md

 # Mixed Reality Tools and Development Platforms

-Here are some of the tools [Mixed Reality for All](https://makersall.org/making-ar-more-accessible/) might use:
+Here are  tools [Mixed Reality for All](https://makersall.org/making-ar-more-accessible/) might use:

 - [Unity](https://github.com/aschneiderman/mixed-reality-tools/#unity)
 - [WebVR](https://github.com/aschneiderman/mixed-reality-tools/#webvr)  (soon to be known as WebXR)